c6o/docs/content/reference/appspec.md

 ### Routes

 The routes section defines how the app can be accessed from outisde of the cluster.
-Multiple ingress routes are support and, currently, http-based routing and TCP-based routing is supported.
-Http-based routing is performed by hostname whereas TCP-based routing is based on the port.
+Multiple hosts can listen on the same external https port.
+Requests are routed to a designated service however, TCP based applications have to request unique ports or accept randomly assigned external ports.

 Example: